WHAT HAPPENS AFTER YOU APPLY?

 If your application has been approved, you will be sent an approval package by e-mail containing the approved copy of the Application for Education Assistance showing your approved education assistance budget for the application along with the duration of assistance.
 Approved assistance is subject to you maintaining your eligibility.
 You’ll also receive a copy of the Request to Consent and Release Information form, and a copy of the Tuition sponsorship letter that has been sent to your institution.
 (See Section on Approved Applications page 19 in the Student Policy Guide regarding tuition sponsorship letters).
 Keep these documents for your records.

 If your application is not approved, you will be sent a copy of your application showing that it was Not Approved and a letter from the Director of Post Secondary Student Services or the Director’s Designate indicating the reason it was not approved.
 Keep these documents for your records.

 Your approval package may indicate that additional documents are still needed.
 For example: An Official transcript is required by August 1st of each year for all students who received funding assistance through the GRPSEO in any of the three prior terms (summer/fall/winter).
 It must be ordered by the student from their Institution and sent directly to GRPSEO from the Institution.
 Failure to submit an official transcript by the August 1st deadline date can result in cancellation of an approved Fall or Fall/Winter application.
-In addition, you may need to hand in your community service activity form by August 1st or if you have just completed high school, your final Ontario Secondary Transcript may be needed by no later than August 1st.
+In addition, if you have just completed high school, your final Ontario Secondary Transcript may be needed by no later than August 1st.
 Failure to submit any of the August 1st documents that were requested by GRPSEO by that date will result in cancellation of the approved application.